 - SiteGround (I love them for speed + WP-CLI support)

-Buying the perfect web hosting plan is a tough task, especially when the internet is full an endless stream of web hosting companies.
+Picking the best WordPress hosting is a tough task, especially when the internet is

 When I started my online journey, finding the best web hosting was definitely a challenge.
 Different people gave me different hosting options, and it was very confusing.